dotnet/docs/docs/framework/wcf/feature-details/sessions-instancing-and-concurrency.md

 ## Sessions
  When a service contract sets the <xref:System.ServiceModel.ServiceContractAttribute.SessionMode%2A?displayProperty=nameWithType> property to <xref:System.ServiceModel.SessionMode.Required?displayProperty=nameWithType>, that contract is saying that all calls (that is, the underlying message exchanges that support the calls) must be part of the same conversation.
 If a contract specifies that it allows sessions but does not require one, clients can connect and either establish a session or not.
 If the session ends and a message is sent over the same session-based channel an exception is thrown.

- [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] sessions have the following main conceptual features:
+ WCF sessions have the following main conceptual features:

 -   They are explicitly initiated and terminated by the calling application.